bhavesh0806/bhavesh0806/README.md

-- 👋 Hi, I’m @bhavesh0806
+- 👋 Hi, I’m Bhavesh Maheshwari
+- 👤 @bhavesh0806
-- 👀 I’m interested in IOT and Electronics
+- 👀 Passionate about the intersection of Internet of Things (IoT) and Electronics
-- Currently Working as a Associate Engineer in E-infochips
+- 🏢 Currently Working as a Associate Engineer in E-infochips
-- 🌱 I hold a Bachelor's degree in Electronics and Communication Engineering
+- 📜 I hold a Bachelor's degree in Electronics and Communication Engineering
 - 📫 Contact me using mail:- maheshwari.bhavesh0806@gmail.com
 <!---
 bhavesh0806/bhavesh0806 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.